You may wonder how writing about vehicles relates to travel writing, so here’s my rationale.

 Also, I wasn’t interested in automobiles when I began my freelance writing career.
 But when I realized how easy it is to sell these stories my interest exploded!

-I’ve written 54 articles about automobiles and military vehicles.
+I’ve written more than 60 articles about automobiles and military vehicles.
 They’ve earned me significant revenue.
 And I’ve broken into at least 12 different national and international magazines.
 It didn’t take long to develop a fondness for this genre.

 When touring the museums, I'm fascinated by the economic and social impact and history of the automobile, and of the innovative evolution of military vehicles.